BlueShiftXD/DayZ-Database-Backup-Tool/README.txt

 Once, they're made, the first backup is made.
 After 2 hours all 4 folders should contain different databases.

+Disclaimer:

+This program was tested on Windows 7 Ultimate 64-bit ONLY.
+You can make it compatible with your system by simply downloading the batch file and customizing the paths.

 Credits:

 Made by BlueShiftXD.